xynehq/jaf/docs/memory-system.md

-# FAF Memory System Documentation
+# JAF Memory System Documentation

-The Functional Agent Framework (FAF) provides a comprehensive memory system for persisting and managing conversation history across agent interactions.
+The Juspay Agent Framework (JAF) provides a comprehensive memory system for persisting and managing conversation history across agent interactions.
 This document covers the memory provider architecture, configuration options, and best practices.

 ## Table of Contents